-Every reporting entity must have an enhanced customer due diligence program as part of their AML/CTF program, and apply it in accordance with the Chapter 15 of the AML/CTF Rules when:
+Every reporting entity must have an enhanced customer due diligence program as part of their AML/CTF program.

-- it is entering into or proposing to enter into a transaction and a party to the transaction is physically present in, or is a corporation incorporated in, a prescribed foreign country.
+Reporting entities must apply their program when they enter into, or propose entering into, a transaction where a party to the transaction is physically present in, or is a corporation incorporated in, a prescribed foreign country.

 If any of the above situations occur, a reporting entity must undertake certain actions including the assessment of 'know your customer' information they have collected about the customer and subsequently verified.
 The reporting entity must then determine what information they need to clarify, update or obtain about the customer or the nature of the customer's business with the reporting entity.

-Under the new obligations, AUSTRAC expects reporting entities to apply enhanced vigilance in situations where a party to the transaction is an individual who is physically present in Iran or is a corporation incorporated in Iran.
-This may include payments which are sent or received via third-party countries where the final destination of the transaction is Iran or where the transaction is initiated from Iran.
+This may include payments sent or received via third-party countries where the final destination of the transaction is Iran or the DPRK, or where the transaction is initiated from Iran or the DPRK.

 - Telephone: 1300 021 037